kavisek/Mirco-Service/README.md

 **This project is still in the works**

-This is an example of running a FAST API database again a database to make predictions on cost of a flight for a specific time of the of the month.
+This is an example of running a FAST API with a postgres database backend again a database to make predictions on the cost of a flight for a specific time of the month.

 ## Local Deveploment